Psy-Fer/gpu-basecalling-benchmarks/README.md

 # plots

+- These are placeholders with some preliminary data while we populate the repository

-samples per second - higher is better
+### samples per second - higher is better

 <div style="width: 80%; height: 80%">